NMA93/Accessibility-Designer-Guide/docs/Architecture/nested-content.md

 {: .fs-3 .mb-6 }

 ### Display what is active
 If information is nested, it is important to show the user which elements are currently active.
 Often a colourful highlighting is sufficient, optimnally this is supported by backgrounds.
 This allows the user to set the content in context more easily.
-See also chapter [Context](/Accessibility-Designer-Guide/docs/Architecture/context/).
+See also chapter [context]({{ site.baseurl }}{% link docs/Architecture/context.md %} "context").
 {: .mb-8 }

 #### the following example shows the problem